 |Collision and comprehensive coverage||

-Comprehensive insurance: This covers car theft and the repair or replacement of your car if the damage is caused by weather, fire, flood, natural disasters, explosion, vandalism, animal damage or falling objects.
+Comprehensive insurance: This covers car theft and the repair or replacement of your car if the damage is caused by weather, fire, flood, natural disasters, explosion, vandalism, crashes with animals or falling objects.
 This is recommended insurance if you live in an area where bad weather such as hail or tornadoes are common.
 You are likely required to have comprehensive insurance if you have a car loan or lease.

 Personal injury protection (PIP): Covers the medical expenses of you and your passengers no matter who caused the accident.

-Uninsured motorist coverage (UM): Pays for your medical bills if you are hit by someone driving without insurance or without enough insurance.
-In some states uninsured motorist insurance is also available for car damage, a type known as uninsured motorist property damage coverage.
+Uninsured motorist coverage (UM): Pays for your medical bills if you are hit by someone who was driving without insurance or without enough insurance.
+In some states uninsured motorist insurance is also available for car damage, a type known as uninsured motorist property-damage coverage.

 Which car insurance types are not necessary?

-The best car insurance coverage to have is not necessarily the most amount of coverage possible.
-Certain kinds of typical insurance coverage are redundant with others.
+The best car insurance is not necessarily the most coverage possible.
+Certain kinds of coverage are redundant with others.
+Here are examples.

 Uninsured motorist coverage, PIP and MedPay